Out-of-focus holography at the Effelsberg telescope: Effelsberg telescope geometry

 \section{Effelsberg telescope geometry}

 The Effelsberg telescope is a 100-m dish located in Bad M\"{u}nstereifel, Germany.
 It was finished in 1972 and until 2000 it was the largest fully-steerable single-dish telescope available.
-It was constructed under the principle of homology design.
-Table \ref{tab:effelberg_geometry} shows some basic geometrical dimensions of the telescope \citep{2014JGeod..88.1145A}.
+Its most important construction principle is that of the ``homologous deformation'', meaning that the main dish is elastic and when being tilted always maintains a parabolic shape \citep{1973IEEEP..61.1288H}. \Cref{tab:effelberg_geometry} shows some basic geometrical dimensions of the telescope \citep{2014JGeod..88.1145A}.

-Figure \ref{fig:effelsberg_geometry} shows the same parameters in Table \ref{tab:effelberg_geometry} in a scaled diagram of the Gregorian configuration \citep{1961ITAP....9..140H}.
+\Cref{fig:effelsberg_geometry} shows the same parameters in \cref{tab:effelberg_geometry} in a scaled diagram of the Gregorian configuration \citep{1961ITAP....9..140H}.
 A Gregorian telescope has a paraboloid main dish and a ellipsoid secondary dish, where one of the foci of the ellipsoid coincides with the paraboloid focus.
 Receivers are located in the secondary focus near the paraboloid vertex.
-The mean surface error\footnote{Technical data of the 100-m telescope: \url{https://www.mpifr-bonn.mpg.de/245888/specs}.} of the primary reflector is \SI{0.5}{\milli\m} and for the sub-reflector $\leq\SI{60}{\micro\s}$.
+The mean surface error\footnote{Technical data sheet for the 100-m telescope: \url{https://www.mpifr-bonn.mpg.de/245888/specs}.} of the primary reflector is \qty{0.5}{\milli\m} and for the sub-reflector $\leq\qty{60}{\micro\s}$ \citep{2015JAGeo...9....1H}.